-Paint the town green at Real Journeys third annual charity ball at Walter Peak, and support the conservation movement in the Wakatipu.
+Paint the town green at Real Journeys fourth annual charity ball at Walter Peak, and support conservation in Fiordland National Park.

-Enjoy a cruise on the TSS Earnslaw before sitting down to a specifically designed gourmet dinner at the Colonel's Homestead Restaurant.
+Enjoy a cruise on the TSS Earnslaw before sitting down to a specially designed gourmet dinner at the Colonel's Homestead Restaurant.

-As conservation is an intrinsic part of Real Journeys heritage, 100% of the proceeds go towards the conservation movement in the Wakatipu region.
+Conservation is an intrinsic part of Real Journeys heritage and 100% of the proceeds go towards the Cooper Island Restoration Project.

 Real Journeys is involved in other conservation projects - learn more here.